DonelH/SimpleBank/README.md

-a backend web service for a simple bank.
+A backend web service for a simple bank.
 It will provide APIs for the frontend to do the following things:

     Create and manage bank accounts.